x

 Please Wait!!

-Advanced materials, designs, and automated technologies to improve building performance, energy efficiency, and streamlined construction processes.
+Advanced materials, designs, and automated technologies including sensing and robotics to study hygrothermal conditions, improve performance, and streamline construction processes for new and existing buildings.

 Our Research